Return to search page.

 See photo image and additional information about Helen C. Austin at the NASW Foundation website.

-Subjects: Civic Leaders, Medical Field, Health Care, Corrections and Police, Religion & Church Work, Social Workers, Women's Groups and Organizations, Hospitals and Clinics: Employment, Founders, Ownership, Incidents
+Subjects: Civic Leaders, Medical Field, Health Care, Corrections and Police, Ministers, Pastors, Preachers, Religion & Church Work, Social Workers, Women's Groups and Organizations, Hospitals and Clinics: Employment, Founders, Ownership, Incidents, Care of the Elderly

 Geographic Region: Harlan, Harlan County, Kentucky / Louisville, Jefferson County, Kentucky / San Antonio, Texas